observablehq/plot/docs/interactions/pointer.md

 </div>

 The pointer transform is similar to the [filter](../transforms/filter.md) and [select](../transforms/select.md) transforms: it filters the mark’s index to show a subset of the data.
 The difference is that the pointer transform is *interactive*: it listens to [pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events) and re-renders the mark as the closest point changes.
 Since the mark is lazily rendered during interaction, it is fast: only the visible elements are rendered as needed.
-In addition, like the filter and select transforms, the mark’s channels are computed once during the initial render and hence may be incorporated into the default scale domains.
+And, like the filter and select transforms, the mark’s channels are computed once during the initial render and hence can be incorporated into the default scale domains.

 The pointer transform supports both one- and two-dimensional pointing modes.
 The two-dimensional mode, [pointer](#pointer-options-1), is used above, and is suitable for scatterplots and the general case: it finds the point closest to the pointer by measuring distance in *x* and *y*.
 The one-dimensional modes, [pointerX](#pointerx-options) and [pointerY](#pointery-options), in contrast only consider distance in one dimension.
-These modes are useful when a chart has a “dominant” dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.
+This is useful when a chart has a “dominant” dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.

-- Supports both two- and one-dimensional pointing modes
-- One-dimensional recommended when there is a primary dimension (_e.g._, time, histogram)

 Try the different modes on the line chart below to get a feel for how they behave.